NEW PRODUCT DEVELOPMENT - 2024/5

 • Practicals:

-o Sugar and fat replacement in bakery products: this is a practicals will help our students develop analytical and basic laboratory skills and critical thinking related to the investigation of the functionality of a range of ingredients used for sugar and/or fat replacement.
+o Reformulation of food products to understand the functionalities of main ingredients (fats, carbohydrates, proteins).
+These practical component will help our students develop analytical and basic laboratory skills and critical thinking related to the investigation of the functionality of a range of ingredients.

 o Sensory analysis: this practical will help students develop team work as well as leadership skills.
 Sensory is a key aspect for New Product Development.
 The practical will enable students with the right analytical and organisational skills needed to carry out a sensory investigation/sensory panel training/sensory session.